openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 * there is no change created, so there is need to separate the `cj-out` from the `change-out`

 ### Send or participate in multiple coinjoins
-* alternate being a Taker and a Maker for the best results
-* stretch out in time
+* Stretch out in time to avoid timing analyses.

-* the Taker acts as the coinjoin coordinator
+* The Taker acts as the coinjoin coordinator
     * has the most privacy benefits
     * pays the fees (miner and coinjoin fees)

 #### The Taker role
+* the Taker is the initiator and coordinator of the coinjoin - takes the liquidity on offer.
-* send coinjoins to the next mixdepth (acting as a Taker)
+* Send coinjoins to a new address in the next mixdepth.
-* when sending can merge multiple coins in the coinjoin by sending custom amounts or sweeping
+* In a coinjoin multiple coins can be merged by sending custom amounts or sweeping.

 #### The Maker role
+* The Makers are offering their coins to be used in coinjoins - market makers.
+* Being a Maker can be thought of as providing a service, but also comes with privacy benefits.
-* activate the Yield Generator (Maker / Earn)
+* Activate the Yield Generator (Maker / Earn) to start.
-* to get selected more often it is best to have a a sizeable Fidelity Bond.
+* To get selected more often it is best to have a a sizeable Fidelity Bond.
 See:
     * https://nixbitcoin.org/orderbook/fidelitybonds
     * https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/fidelity-bonds.md
-* as a Maker the coins will circle through the accounts automatically:
+* As a Maker the coins will circle through the accounts automatically:
 ... m0 -> m1 -> m2 -> m3 -> m4 -> m0 -> m1 -> m2 -> m3 -> m4 ...
-* only the `cj-out`  propagates to the next account
+* Only the `cj-out`  propagates to the next account.
-* the `change-out` stays behind in the same account where the funding utxo was
+* The `change-out` stays behind in the same account where the funding utxo was.

 ### Leaving the JoinMarket wallet
 #### When
-* the more coinjoins the funds were through the better
+* The more coinjoins the funds were through the better.
-* consider that the privacy benefit from coinjoins is breaking down with time as the peers are gradually exposed or clustered
+* Consider that the privacy benefit from coinjoins is breaking down with time as the peers are gradually exposed or clustered.
-* if deposited only to m0 and followed the steps above all coins in m4 must have been through at least 5 coinjoins
+* If deposited only to m0 and followed the steps above all coins in m4 must have been through at least 5 coinjoins.
-* in a long running, active Maker wallet some funds could have made multiple circles - there is no indication of this by default
+* In a long running, active Maker wallet some funds could have made multiple circles - there is no indication of this by default

 #### How
 ##### Do
-* can only send (merge coins) from one account at a time
+* Can only send (merge coins) from one account at a time.
-* send to multiple separate destinations (separate wallets with different purposes - not to be merged later)
+* Send to multiple separate destinations (separate wallets with different purposes - not to be merged later).
-* sweep whole accounts or coins and don't leave change behind
+* Sweep whole accounts or coins and don't leave change behind.
-* fund lightning nodes or send to cold storage via coinjoin(s)
+* Fund lightning nodes or send to cold storage via coinjoin(s).
-* pay with Payjoin to BIP78 compatible wallets to obfuscate the amount sent <https://en.bitcoin.it/wiki/PayJoin_adoption>
+* Pay with Payjoin to [BIP78 compatible wallets](https://en.bitcoin.it/wiki/PayJoin_adoption) to obfuscate the amount sent.

 ##### Don't
-* avoid sending out the whole amount which entered the wallet a few transactions ago all at once
+* Avoid sending out the whole amount which entered the wallet a few transactions ago all at once.
-* don't merge a change from a previous transaction when sending to a new destination
+* Don't merge a change from a previous transaction when sending to a new destination.

 ## More Reading
 * https://github.com/JoinMarket-Org/joinmarket-clientserver/tree/master/docs